ckeditor/ckeditor4/tests/plugins/inlinetoolbar/manual/fallbackstyles.md

 Perform below steps in both editors:
 1. Click image.
-1. Check how inline toolbar looks like.
+1. Check how Balloon Toolbar looks like.

-_Note:_ Please be aware that buttons in inline toolbar use main skin.
+_Note:_ Please be aware that buttons in Balloon Toolbar use main skin.

-**Expected:** Inline toolbar background should be different from used skin (fallback `default.css` should be loaded).
+**Expected:** Balloon Toolbar background should be different from used skin (fallback `default.css` should be loaded).

-**Unexpected:** Inline toolbar is not visible.
-Inline toolbar has the same skin as editor (grey gradient at ballon background).
+**Unexpected:** Balloon Toolbar is not visible.
+Balloon Toolbar has the same skin as editor (grey gradient at ballon background).